aaronjoseph/DataScienceNotes/Sigmoid and Softmax Functions.md

-Most Neural Networks outputs that may not make sense in the numerical format, hence there is a need to

 Sigmoid function is used for the two-class logistic regression whereas softmax function is used for multi-class logistic regression.

 Suppose we plug a sigmoid function and a softmax function to the end of a neural network